jitsi/jibri/src/main/kotlin/org/jitsi/jibri/webhooks/v1/README.md

 to implement at the given base URL.
 Information about this contract is below.

 ### Status updates
 Jibri pushes status updates consisting of its "busy status" (whether it is busy or idle) and its health.
+These updates are sent periodically every minute and every time the status changes.

 URL: `/v1/status`